hamedvalizadeh/electronic-tutorial/Embedded_Programming/avr-workshop-a-hands-on-introduction-with-60-projects/Documents/Timer/Timer_ATMega328_Concept.md

 Depending on the **mode**, TOP can come from:

-1. **Fixed TOP (8/9/10-bit modes):**  8 bit for timers 0 and 2, but for timer 1 it could be 9 bit and 10 bit
+1. **Fixed TOP (8/9/10-bit modes):**  8 bits for timers 0 and 2, but for timer 1 it could be 9 bits and 10 bits
 - TOP is hardware fixed (0x00FF, 0x01FF or 0x03FF).

 - Example modes: Fast PWM / Phase Correct with 8/9/10-bit resolution.

 - **Both `OCnA` and `OCnB` are available** as PWM outputs.

 - Frequency is fixed by `F_CPU`, pre-scaler and the fixed TOP.

 - Use these modes when you accept the discrete set of available frequencies and want both outputs.

 2. **ICR1 as TOP modes (variable TOP, both pins active):** it is available just in timer 1
 - `TOP = ICR1`.
 Examples: `FAST` or `PHASE_CORRECT` using ICR1.

 - **Both OC1A and OC1B remain active** and their duty cycles are `OCRnA/ICR1` and `OCRnB/ICR1`.

 - You programmatically set `ICR1` to choose PWM frequency and resolution.

 - Use this when you need an arbitrary frequency/resolution and want both PWM outputs synchronized at the same frequency.

 3. **`OCRnA` as TOP modes (variable TOP, `OCnA` disabled)**